Bird tracks

 Bird tracking provides a way to assess the habitat range and behavior of birds without ever seeing the bird.
 Bird tracking falls under the category of tracking and is related to animal tracking.
-A guide to bird tracking has been published.
+Bird tracking field guides may be used by trackers.
 Bird tracking is a tool used by naturalists to assess what birds are present in an ecosystem even if the bird is rarely seen.